-32. Alternative provision
+33. Alternative provision

-- The Academy sometimes places pupils in alternative provision either on a full or part-time basis.
+- The school recognises the additional vulnerabilities of any pupil placed in an alternative provision and that the responsibility for that safeguarding of that pupil remains with the school. - The Academy sometimes places pupils in alternative provision either on a full or part-time basis.
 The school recognises the additional vulnerabilities of these pupils and that the responsibility for their safeguarding remains with the school.
-The school has put in place checks to ensure the provider meets the needs of each pupil and there is regular communication on their welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons.
+The school has put in place checks to ensure the provider meets the needs of each student and there is regular communication on their welfare, wellbeing and safety. - This also applies to children who cannot attend school for health reasons.
 Decisions on provision will be considered on a case-by-case basis.

-33. Elective home education
+34. Elective home education

-• If a parent/carer wishes to educate their child at home the school will provide advice and support to aid them in their decision making to help parents make the right decision in the best interests of their child.
+- If a parent/carer wishes to educate their child at home the school will provide advice and support to aid them in their decision making to help parents make the right decision in the best interests of their child.
 This will include discussion with parents (and other professionals), awareness of any additional needs of a child with SEND and/or social worker, transition support, and informing the local authority.
 This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
-Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers.
+Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers. - Many home educated children have an overwhelmingly positive learning experience.
+However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+The school will inform the local authority of all deletions from our admission register when a child is taken off roll.

-34. Private fostering and host families
+35. Private fostering and host families

 • Private fostering is defined as when someone who is not a parent or a 'close relative' (e.g., great aunt, cousin, mum's friend or a neighbour) is looking after a child or young person under the age of 16 (under 18 if they are disabled) for 28 days or more in their own home.
-A relative is defined in the Children Act 1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or step-parent.
+A relative is defined in the Children Act 1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or stepparent.
 The school is aware of its duty to report to the local authority any such arrangements the school learns about.

-35. Safer Recruitment
+36. Safer Recruitment